Helium6CRES/he6-cres-spec-sims/README.md

 		* Clean up:
 			* In the clean-up phase the different copies of the experiment that are produced by the run are combined into one directory that can then be copied onto a local machine for analysis.
 			* In the example used above where we have 5 copies of an experiment spanning 3 fields each with 1000 betas simulated, all of the resultant `.csvs` containing track info for the 5 copies is combined into one directory.
+		* General:
+			* The logs will get very clogged up with different `.txt` files.
+Occassionally just delete the contents of `simulation/sim_logs`.
 	* **Analyzing simulation results**:
 		* *Intructions:*
 			* Use the class `SimulationResults` from the `results.py` module (need to have a local copy of the repo) to grab the experiment results.